PlatformLab/HomaModule/README.md

     page `homa.7` for more info.
   - Enable jumbo frames on your switches and on the Linux nodes.

-- NIC support for TSO: Homa can use TCP Segmentation Offload (TSO) in order to send large messages more efficiently.
-To do this, it uses a header format that matches TCP's headers closely enough to take advantage of TSO support in NICs.
-  It is not clear that this approach will work with all NICs, but the following NICs are known to work:
+- NIC support: Homa is known to work with the following NICs:
   - Mellanox ConnectX-4, ConnectX-5, and ConnectX-6

-  There have been reports of problems with the following NICs (these have not yet been explored thoroughly enough to know whether the problems are insurmountable):
-  - Intel E810 (ice), XXV710 (i40e), XL710
+  - Intel E810 series (ice)

-  Please let me know if you find other NICs that work (or NICs that don't work).
+  Please let me know if you find other NICs that work (or don't work).
-  If the NIC doesn't support TSO for Homa, then you can request that Homa perform segmentation in software by setting the `gso_force_software` parameter to a nonzero value using `sysctl`.
-Unfortunately, software segmentation is inefficient because it has to copy the packet data.
-Alternatively, you can ensure that the `max_gso_size` parameter is the same as the maximum packet size, which eliminates GSO in any form.
-This is also inefficient because it requires more packets to traverse the Linux networking stack.

-- A collection of man pages is available in the "man" subdirectory.
-The API for Homa is different from TCP sockets.
+- TSO support: in order to get best peformance Homa needs to take advantage of TSO support provided by NICs for TCP.
+This can happen in either of two ways.
+Some NICs, such as those from Mellanox/NVIDIA, will perform TSO even on packets with IP protocols other than TCP.
+Homa uses a header format that matches TCP's headers closely enough that TSO will work "out of the box".
+  For other NICs, such as the Intel E810 series, the NIC refuses to perform TCP if the IP protocol is not TCP.
+For these NICs Homa has a "TCP hijacking" mode where it encapsulates its packets as TCP frames, with an IP protocol of TCP.
+Then, on the receiver side, Homa intercepts the incoming "TCP" packets and steals them back before they can be processed by TCP.
+To enable TCP hijacking, use `sysctl` to set the `hijack_tcp` parameter to 1 on all nodes.

+- If you don't use TCP hijacking and your NICs don't support TSO for non-TCP protocols, then you must make sure that the `max_gso_size` parameter is no larger than the MTU (otherwise large outgoing packets will be dropped).

 - The subdirectory "test" contains unit tests, which you can run by typing "make" in that subdirectory.